cloudoperators/greenhouse/docs/user-guides/team/rbac.md

 > :information_source: This guide covers RBAC for **remote clusters** (TeamRoles/TeamRoleBindings).
 For controlling access to **Greenhouse resources themselves** (Plugins, Clusters, etc.) on the central Greenhouse cluster, see the [Authorization Webhook](./../../../getting-started/operations/authorization-webhook) documentation.

-The authorization webhook enforces support-group-scoped access based on the `greenhouse.sap/owned-by` label, ensuring users can only access resources owned by their support-group.
+The authorization webhook evaluates access to Greenhouse resources based on the `greenhouse.sap/owned-by` label when RBAC does not already allow the request, enabling support-group owners to access their own resources without implying that all access is limited to support-group-owned resources.

 ## Next Steps